wyattswei/wyattswei.github.io/_pages/cv.md

     the strategy and the programming trading system.
   * Built sentiment factors in the Chinese stock market by applying BERT from Google.
-  * Implement Factor Mimicking Portforlio from BlackRock on economic growing risk and inflation risk.
+  * Implement Factor Mimicking Portfolio from BlackRock on economic growing risk and inflation risk.

 * Spring 2018: Intern, East Area Management Dept., Ping An Medical